ClaytonWas/WebappPhotoedits/README.md

 ### TODO:
 1. Finish interpolation types for resize module.
-2. Fix ugly UI on resize module.

-3. Get the plugins system to load into the handler on instantiation.
+2. Get the plugins system to load into the handler on instantiation.
-4. FILTERS
-exposure - altering light that hits the image contrast - difference of instensities between extreme colour balance - white balancing, colour correction colour grade - changing the brightness(luminance)/hue/saturation, for individual colours and/or entire image
-5. MASKS
+3. MASKS
-slectivley hide or show parts of a layer spot healing - remove unwanted parts of image, the brush automatically selects pixel neighbours to replace unwanted ones
-6. TRANSFORMS (NON LAYER MANIPULATIONS) cropping rotation